Corpinnat and the death of fine Cava?

 Thus, the foundation for what was to become Cava de Paratge (Paraje in Spanish) started to form.
 The thinking behind this initiative was to go the French route and create something akin to a Grand Cru scheme for Cava to promote noteworthy vineyards and the producers who held them.
 While initially delayed from being released in 2016, it was certified in 2017 and while they weren’t officially called “Grand Crus”, the intimation was there.

 A typical emulation of the “Burgundian” pyramid of quality stacks up as: Regional, Village, Premier Cru, and then Grand Cru.
 The problem with the Paratge system is that it essentially skipped the two middle and quite crucial classification levels as they work to break down and understand the larger region in question.
 Thus, top vineyards were raised to the highest classification standard without having paved a discernible path through the woods as to how they arrived there.
-In essence, 12 individual paratge islands arose in the sea of Cava and while all the wines were good, it told the consumer very little as to why they should choose these over others that were cheaper.
+In essence, 12 individual paratge islands arose in the sea of Cava and while all the wines ranged from very good to great, it told the consumer very little as to why they should choose these over others that were cheaper.

 It was a problematic way to define “terroir” but then this is an inherent issue with Cava as it’s a name for a winemaking process, not a geographic location as most appellations are.
 Cava is a vast, vast territory and while around 95% of it is within Catalunya, there’s 5% spread across other regions of Spain that were added when the DO was created simply because they were regions making sparkling wine at the time (the 1980s).
 Absolutely anywhere within this expanse of 38,000ha could a Paratge be formed.
 And again, as there was a leap straight up to Grand Cru, there was no understanding, nor defining of various territories, soils, or locales which was the key premise to the formation of paratges in the first place.